The Fairview System Credentialing Office (FSCO) provides a wide range of benefits to its contracted entities:

 - Collect and process applications for initial appointment, reappointment and additional privileges for all credentialed practitioners

-- Obtain primary source verification with medical school, residency program, previous hospitals, licensing board or other required sources
+- Obtain primary source verification with medical school, residency program, employers, previous hospitals, peer references, licensing board and other required sources

 - Identify and investigate red flags found during credentialing process